unn/taxonomy_menu/README.txt

 ================
  * Taxonomy Menu does not handle the menu call backs.
 It only creates the links to the menus.
-   This means that everythign that is displayed on the page (including title, content, breadcrumbs, etc) are not controled by Taxonony Menu.
+   This means that everythign that is displayed on the page (including title, content, breadcrumbs, etc) are not controlled by Taxonony Menu.
  * The router item must be created before Taxonomy Menu creates the links.
 Failure to so so will cause the menu items to not be created.
  * Router items can be created by either a view or another modules hook_menu.